Berkshire's Local Nature Recovery Strategy

 The Royal Borough of Windsor and Maidenhead are responsible for reporting on progress and periodically updating the strategy, every 3-10 years.
 The exact timing of this will be detailed by DEFRA.
 Supporting authorities have related biodiversity enhancement and reporting duties too, under section 102 and 103 of the Environment Act.

-Please find links below to relevant authorities and stakeholders regarding the LNRS.
+Please find links below to relevant authorities and stakeholders involved in the Berkshire Local Nature Recovery Strategy.

 Berkshire Local Nature Partnership